NiekD/pilight-addons/README.md

 A function:

 * LOOKUP, which can fetch individual values from a query string (name=value pairs separated by "&").
-Usefull in combination with the webswitch protocol.
+Usefull in combination with the webswitch protocol and for translation/conversion of device variables.

 An operator: